 \section{Perspectives}

-The implementation of a kinetically constrained East model using transmons represents a bridge between the two communities of circuit QED and non-ergodic quantum dynamics.
-It has the potential to attract the former towards fundamental questions regarding dynamical phase transitions, and to stimulate the latter towards the search for quantum information and metrological applications of constrained dynamics.
-Our explicit construction of many-body analogs of squeezed and cat states relying on the East constraint, represents a first stepstone in this direction.
+The implementation of a kinetically constrained East model using \ric{superconducting circuits} represents a bridge between the two communities of circuit-QED and nonergodic quantum dynamics.
+It has the potential to attract the former toward fundamental questions regarding dynamical phase transitions and to stimulate the latter toward the search for quantum-information and metrological applications of constrained dynamics.
+Our explicit construction of localized analogs of squeezed and cat states relying on the East constraint represents a first stepping stone in this direction.

 A fruitful prosecution of this work is the study of an analog of the mobility edge separating localized from delocalized states in the spectrum of East models (for the mobility edge in MBL see Refs.~\cite{nandkishore2015many,abanin2019colloquium}).
-Understanding how such mobility edge scales with $\Lambda$, is essential for predicting the onset of dynamical transitions in platforms with uni-directional constraints, as well as of practical interest.
-For instance, a mobility edge at finite energy density is a feature of direct relevance for experimental realizations, since it would yield the conditions for performing efficient quantum manipulations deep in the localized phase when finite temperature or heating effects are present.
+An understanding of how such a mobility edge scales with $\Lambda$, is essential for predicting the onset of dynamical transitions in platforms with unidirectional constraints, as well as of practical interest.
+For instance, a mobility edge at finite energy density is a feature of direct relevance for experimental realizations, since it would yield the conditions for performing efficient quantum manipulations deep in the localized phase when finite-temperature or heating effects are present.
 A related interesting question is the survival of the effective integrable description of the localized phase discussed in Sec.~\ref{section_state_preparation} upon increasing the density of energy above the ground state.
-This would have implications for heat and particle transport features of the East model in the non-ergodic phase, which would be governed by the effective integrable description in~\eqref{eq_H_quadratic}, as it happens for MBL systems~\cite{vznidarivc2016diffusive}.
+This would have implications for heat and particle transport features of the East model in the nonergodic phase, which would be governed by the effective integrable description in~\eqref{eq_H_quadratic}, as it happens for MBL systems~\cite{vznidarivc2016diffusive}.

-The insensitivity to noise acting away from localized peaks could open the path to study the protection of spatially separated macroscopic superpositions of superbosonic states.
-Given the slow decay of localized wave-packets in the presence of noise, one could conceive the storage and noise-resilience of long-lived many-body entangled states in far-away regions, with applications to quantum communication.
+The insensitivity to noise acting away from localized peaks could open up a path toward the study of the protection of spatially separated macroscopic superpositions of superbosonic states.
+Given the slow decay of localized wave packets in the presence of noise, one could conceive the storage and noise resilience of long-lived many-body entangled states in faraway regions, with applications to quantum communication.